 - 2 Tablespoons all purpose flour

 - 1 1/2 Cups heavy cream or whipping cream

 - Pinch of cayenne pepper

 - Salt and pepper to taste

-In an oven-proof casserole melt butter over medium heat.
-Add the garlic and cook until fragrant.
+- In an oven-proof casserole melt butter over medium heat stove top.
+When the butter becomes bubbly, add the garlic and cook until fragrant.
 Stir in the prosciutto and sauté 2 minutes.

-Add the cauliflower and cook just until is begins to lose it's crispness, 3 - 4 minutes, stirring often.
+- Add the cauliflower florets and cook just until is begins to lose its crispness, 3 – 4 minutes, stirring often.

-Sprinkle with cheese and parsley.
-Bake until top is lightly browned and the mixture is bubbly.
+- Sprinkle with cheese and parsley.
+Bake uncovered until top is lightly browned and the mixture is bubbly.
 About 30 minutes.

-Creamy Swiss Cheese Cauliflower…It’s what’s for a Side Dish.
+Swiss Cheese Creamed Cauliflower Casserole …It’s what’s for a Side Dish.